AuD Clinical Experiences

 - Dizziness and Balance Center, Department of Otolaryngology – comprehensive evaluation of dizziness, vertigo, and imbalance

-- Adult Audiology Clinics, Department of Otolaryngology – comprehensive hearing assessments for adults; hearing aid and BAHA selections and fittings; rehabilitation; tinnitus evaluations and management
+- Adult Audiology Clinics, Department of Otolaryngology – several on-campus locations that provide comprehensive hearing assessments for adults; hearing aid and BAHA selections and fittings; rehabilitation; tinnitus evaluations and management

 - Adult Cochlear Implant Program, Department of Otolaryngology – a comprehensive cochlear implant program for adults, which works closely with the Otolaryngology medical team